mmosmond/eeb495/README.md

 Materials for teaching EEB495 at the University of Toronto.

 The syllabus and section details were revised from previous versions used in the course by various professors.
-The html version can be pasted into Canvas.
+These markdown files can be converted to html (e.g., pandoc --standalone syllabus.md -o syllabus.html) and then imported into Canvas.

 The grading rubric was given to me by Nicole Mideo, as was the idea to write a sample critique.